wp-plugins/slider-by-supsystic/readme.txt

  * hide or show navigation controls of slider;
  * show all images with their full size links

-Jssor slider (PRO) -  contains such features as
+Jassor slider (PRO) -  contains such features as

  * Width and height of slider;
  * Mode - type of transition between slides - Horizontal or Vertical;